Spot risks early

 First run gives you a snapshot of the last hour.
 The Slack digest lands in 30 to 90 seconds, grouped by affiliate with the band breakdown.

 Drop the prompt into Make, Zapier, or Apps Script.
-Inbox alert whenever anything trips.
+Get an inbox alert whenever anything trips.

 Skipped.
 View-through (is_view_through=true) has no click event and a click_unix_timestamp of 0.
 The prompt drops them.